-- (44) Windows and sidescuttles in bulkheads within accommodation and service spaces and control stations other than those to which the provisions of subsections (35) and (40) apply shall be so constructed as to preserve the integrity requirements of the type of bulkheads in which they are fitted, this being determined in accordance with the Fire Test Procedures Code. - (45) Notwithstanding the requirements of tables 6.1 and 6.2, windows and sidescuttles in bulkheads separating accommodation and service spaces and control stations from weather shall be constructed with frames of steel or other suitable material and the glass shall be retained by a metal glazing bead or angle. - (46) Windows facing life-saving appliances, embarkation and assembly stations, external stairs and open decks used for escape routes, and windows situated below survival craft, liferaft and escape slide embarkation areas shall have fire integrity to "A-60" class standard. - Where automatic dedicated sprinkler heads are provided for windows, "A-0" windows may be accepted as equivalent; provided that to be considered under this paragraph, the sprinkler heads shall either be- - (a) dedicated heads located above the windows, and installed in addition to the conventional ceiling sprinklers; - (b) conventional ceiling sprinkler heads arranged such that the window is protected by an average application rate of at least 5l/min/m2 and the additional window area is included in the calculation of the area of coverage; or
+- (44) Windows and sidescuttles in bulkheads within accommodation and service spaces and control stations other than those to which the provisions of subsections (35) and (40) apply shall be so constructed as to preserve the integrity requirements of the type of bulkheads in which they are fitted, this being determined in accordance with the Fire Test Procedures Code. - (45) Notwithstanding the requirements of subsection (46), windows and sidescuttles in bulkheads separating accommodation and service spaces and control stations from weather shall be constructed with frames of steel or other suitable material and the glass shall be retained by a metal glazing bead or angle.

+- (46) Windows and doors facing life-saving appliances (except those leading from stairways), embarkation and assembly stations, external stairs and open decks used for escape routes, and windows situated below survival craft, liferaft and escape slide embarkation areas shall have the following fire integrity: - (a) open decks used as embarkation and assembly stations shall be to class "A-30" standard; and - (b) areas in the ship's side situated below survival craft launching positions, escape slide arrangements or stowage areas for survival craft, shall also be to class "A-30" standard;and - (c) where no lifeboats are fitted, areas in the ship's side situated below the rescue boat launching positions, and stowage areas for rescue boats, shall also be to class "A-30" standard; and - (d) open decks, including external stairs, used as escape routes, shall be to class "A-0" standard unless, with the conditions in subparagraph (i), the requirements in subparagraph (ii) are complied with: - (i) A fire within a space in which the window/door is located should be assumed to result in all the windows or doors failing in that space, rendering the fire boundary in which they are situated ineffective, creating a 'failed fire boundary'. - (ii) There must continue to be a means of escape providing direct access to the embarkation deck by way of external stairways/passageways, that does not: - (ba) pass along a 'failed fire boundary'; - (bb) require the use of the second means of escape required by 6.11(9) & (11); or - (bc) require the escaping person(s) to have to return along, down or up the escape route that they have already passed. - (47) Where automatic dedicated sprinkler heads are provided for windows, "A-0" windows may be accepted as equivalent; provided that to be considered under this paragraph, the sprinkler heads shall either be- - (a) dedicated heads located above the windows, and installed in addition to the conventional ceiling sprinklers; - (b) conventional ceiling sprinkler heads arranged such that the window is protected by an average application rate of at least $5l/min/m^2$ and the additional window area is included in the calculation of the area of coverage; or - (c) water-mist nozzles that have been tested and approved in accordance with the guidelines approved by the IMO.

-- (c) water-mist nozzles that have been tested and approved in accordance with the guidelines approved by the IMO. - (48) Watertight doors need not be insulated.
+(48) Steel watertight doors need not be insulated.